Understanding Layers In Photoshop

 And there we have it!
 We've barely scratched the surface here when it comes to all of the things we can do with layers, but hopefully you now have a better sense of what layers are and why they're such an essential part of working with Photoshop.
 Layers allow us to keep all of the various elements in a composition separate so we can add them, move them, edit them, and even delete them without affecting anything else.
 And because layers keep our workflow flexible, they offer us a level of creativity that simply wouldn't be possible without layers.

 As I mentioned earlier, anything that has anything to do with layers in Photoshop is done from the Layers panel.
-So now that we have a basic understanding of what layers are and how they work, lets jump into to the next tutorial in our Layers Learning Guide and learn everything we need to know about the Layers panel!
-Or, view our Photoshop Basics section for more tutorials!
+So now that we have a basic understanding of what layers are and how they work, in the next lesson, we'll learn all about Photoshop's Layers panel!